What is a tabby cat?

 - Puss in Boots – The orange tabby from Shrek

-- Milo – The orange tabby cat from the movie Milo and Otis
+- Milo – The orange tabby from the movie Milo and Otis

 Tabby cat breeds

-There are several cat breeds which accept the tabby cat pattern, the tabby pattern is also common among domestics.
+Several cat breeds accept the tabby pattern, the tabby pattern is also common among domestics.

 - Abyssinian (ticked)